 Chopin has remained an unflavored vodka brand.
 The portfolio includes a rye-based and wheat-based vodka; the rye is the base for the delicious Dorda Double Chocolate Liqueur.
 All of Chopin's vodkas are 80 proof and designed to display the top-shelf taste available from locally-sourced, single-ingredient vodkas.

 Grey Goose is a go-to vodka for many drinkers.
 You will rarely be disappointed as it is one of the most mixable vodkas you can find, and it is everywhere.

-This is a French vodka distilled five times from winter wheat, which imparts a subtle sweetness.
+This is a French vodka is distilled from French wheat in a five-column process, which imparts a subtle sweetness.
 All Grey Goose Vodkas are 80 proof, and the flavor lineup is simple.

 Le Citron, L'Orange, and La Vanille are staples for any well-rounded bar.
 La Poire, their pear-flavored vodka, is one of the best of its flavor, while Le Melon is fabulous for summer drinks.
 And, if you're tired of cherry vodkas that taste like cough syrup, you'll find Grey Goose Cherry Noir to be a welcome surprise.

 Van Gogh Vodka is a benchmark in vodka, featuring a smooth, clean, and refreshing taste.
 This Dutch vodka is distilled from a blend of Dutch, French, and German wheat.
 All of the flavors use natural ingredients in a two-stage infusion.

 While the clear vodka is impressive, Van Gogh's portfolio really shines when it comes to flavor.
 It includes almost any taste you'll need in the bar, from reliable citrus and vanilla vodkas to fruity flavors like açai-blueberry, mango, peach, and pomegranate.
 This is also the brand you'll want to check out for caramel, chocolate, or espresso vodkas.